bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 1: 00:10:59

 It's one possible reason.
-So if a miner receives a block at the tip, they might start doing work immediately before validating that block, before updating their mempool to remove the transactions in their block, in that block.
+So if a miner receives a block at the tip, they might start doing work immediately before validating that block, before updating their mempool to remove the transactions in that block.
 So they can start work without doing the computation of constructing a block.

 Speaker 0: 00:11:17